Hiking and Biking

 Skiing and Boarding

 For cross-country skiing, it's hard to beat the trail system in Jackson, NH, which is also about 2-3 hrs away.
 Imagine a whole New England Village dedicated to Nordic skiing, with a white-steepled church, covered bridges, rivers with cascading waterfalls, sundry eateries, charming country inns and 100 miles of cross country ski trails.
-Its no wonder that the Jackson Ski Touring Foundation is listed #1 in the US.
+Its no wonder that Jackson is listed #1 in the US by GORP.
 For cross-country skiing close to Boston, the Weston Ski Track is recommended.